cbacklund/liri-node-app/README.md

 There are three ways you can access the API's through Node:

+You must use the command line interface (Gitbash or equivalent) to use this program.

 1. Search for movies:
     node liri.js movie-this <movie title here>